Kjell-57/embed/README.md

 That would solve the problem instantly.
 Just one short line, and it's done.

-I'm conviced that I'm far from alone with this request, and I'm also convinced that it is far better to have as much functions as possible in html tags than in a javascript or any other programming language.
+I'm conviced that I'm far from alone with this request, and I'm also convinced that it is far better to have as much functions as possible in html tags than have to add javascript or any other programming language.

 I hope someone will see the great need and use of this function and grant us this request.
 It would help a lot.
 Making a homesite should always be simple.